-Overemphasis on resistance movements like pushups, situps, and bench press which overdevelop anterior shoulder, chest, and abdominal muscles and thereby pull the head and shoulders forward and pull the ribcage downward.
+3) The exercises they do perform overemphasize movements like pushups, situps, and bench press which overdevelop anterior shoulder, chest, and abdominal muscles and thereby pull the head and shoulders forward and pull the ribcage downward.

 Over time, forward head, round-shouldered posture produces the following changes which decrease running ability: